linkarkitektur/SpeckleLCA/CONTRIBUTING.md

 * Own the responsibility for your commits and work - if you introduce a big feature, you're probably going to get some questions from time to time.

 ### Stability
 Our aim is that the `main` branch is always a stable, working version that our app that is hosted on gh-pages is build from.
+Please try to keep it that way - talk to a member of the team if you aren't sure. 🧑‍💻

 ## Useful Tools to Get Started.
 - [VSCode](https://code.visualstudio.com/)